Ystrad: Rail

 Ystrad Rhondda railway station serves the village and is located on the Rhondda Line.
 The current station was opened by British Rail on 29 September 1986, replacing an earlier station originally opened in 1861 on the Taff Vale Railway.
 The original station, initially called "Ystrad", was renamed "Ystrad Rhondda" in 1930, and then renamed Ton Pentre in 1986 when the new Ystrad Rhondda station opened approximately one mile further down the line.
+Alphabetically, Ystrad Rhondda is the last station name in the United Kingdom, with Abbey Wood in southeast London being the first.

 Ystrad Rhondda railway station following its modernisation as part of the South Wales Metro project, featuring new platforms and footbridge.

-The station is notable for being the location of the only passing loop on the section of route north of Porth, which enables a half-hourly service to operate.
+The station is the location of the only passing loop on the section of route north of Porth, which enables a half-hourly service to operate.

 The line had been progressively singled by British Rail between 1972 and 1981, making this passing loop essential for train operations.
 Until recently, the station retained historic token exchange signalling equipment, some dating back to the 1930s, which was described as among the oldest railway signalling equipment in use in Britain.

 As part of the South Wales Metro modernisation programme, Ystrad Rhondda station was closed for several months during 2023-2024 while extensive upgrade works were carried out.
 The modernisation work included the installation of new platforms, a new footbridge, electrification infrastructure, and the replacement of the historic token signalling system with modern colour light signalling.
 The line reopened on 26 February 2024 as part of the electrified South Wales Metro network.

 Transport for Wales operates services from the station, with a half-hourly service Monday to Saturday to Cardiff Central via Pontypridd southbound, and to Treherbert northbound.
 Sunday services operate every hour, with some southbound trains continuing through to Barry Island.

+In the 2023–24 reporting period, the station recorded 18,826 entries and exits, a decrease from 41,016 the previous year, reflecting the extended closure for the Metro upgrade works.
+Usage had previously peaked at 91,313 in 2002–03.